 Honda only offers the HR-V with a 1.8-liter, four-cylinder engine rated at 141 horsepower and 127 pound-feet of torque.
 Honda eliminated the six-speed manual transmission for the 2019 model year, meaning every HR-V regardless of trim level comes with a continuously variable transmission (CVT).
 Front-wheel drive comes standard and all-wheel drive is available at an extra cost.

-The entry-level, 2.4-liter four-cylinder engine disappeared for the 2020 model year, so every CR-V regardless of trim level comes with a turbocharged, 1.5-liter four shared with the Civic, among other models.
+The entry-level, 2.4-liter four-cylinder disappeared for the 2020 model year, so every CR-V regardless of trim level comes with a turbocharged, 1.5-liter four shared with the Civic, among other models.
 It delivers 190 hp and 179 lb-ft. of torque.
 Honda no longer makes a stick available on the CR-V, so a CVT is the only option.
-Front-wheel drive comes standard, and all-wheel drive is available at an extra cost regardless of which engine occupies the space under the hood.
+Front-wheel drive comes standard, just like on the smaller model, and all-wheel drive is available at an extra cost.

 The HR-V returns 28 miles per gallon in the city, 34 mpg on the highway, and 30 mpg combined when equipped with front-wheel drive.
 Adding all-wheel drive lowers those figures to 27, 31, and 29, respectively.
 The Environmental Protection Agency (EPA) rates the CR-V’s turbo four at 28 mpg in the city, 34 mpg on the highway, and 30 combined.
 All-wheel drive models take a small hit: 27, 33, and 29, respectively.